Spring 2025

 Reading the First Nations of Quebec: Indigenous Creativity and Critical Contexts

-Martin Munro and Miléna Santoro, Guest Eds.
+Guest Editors, Martin Munro and Miléna Santoro

 While the study of Native American and Anglophone Canadian First-Nations literature is well established, relatively little scholarly attention has been paid to the work of First Nation authors from Quebec writing in French, and it rarely features in discussions of Francophone postcolonial writing more broadly.
 This volume seeks to expand awareness, understanding, and appreciation of this important, albeit relatively new corpus of writing in French.
 Proposals by January 3, 2025, to mmunro@fsu.edu and milena.santoro@georgetown.edu.